 Normally a mortgage company will file a lis pendens which is a notice of a pending litigation.
 This prevents the owner from transferring the property.
 A Lis Pendens merely warns potential buyers the property is involved in a lawsuit.
 If the lien holder does not file the Lis Pendens a good faith purchaser may take the property free of a mechanic, trustee or judgment lien.
 If someone purchases the property after a Lis Pendens is filed the buyer had notice of the pending litigation and the foreclosure continues.

 The Foreclosure Complaint

 Filing the foreclosure complaint with the circuit court only starts the foreclosure.
-The Plaintiff must include all parties that may have an interest in the property which includes the county sheriff for the interest in any property taxes, any spouse that may have an interest in the property, any other mortgage holder or judgment lien creditor.
+The Plaintiff must include all parties that may have an interest in the property.
+This includes the county sheriff for the interest in any property taxes, spouse, mortgage or judgment lien.
 Normally a Plaintiff will perform a title search to find any party that may have an interest in the property.
-Failing to properly sell the home may put the Commissioner at risk of a lawsuit so the Commissioner is normally very careful to follow proper procedures.
+Failing to properly sell the home may put the Commissioner at risk of a lawsuit.
+The Commissioner is normally very careful to follow proper procedures.

-The Plaintiff (normally the mortgage company) must plead in the complaint that the homeowner (Defendant) is in default and any basis for the foreclosure such as the note and mortgage that normally state the rights and responsibilities of the lien holder and homeowner.
-In the foreclosure complaint, the lien holder must also explain or claim:
+The Plaintiff must plead in the complaint that the homeowner is in default.
+This includes the basis for the foreclosure such as non payment.
+The note and mortgage normally state the rights and responsibilities of the lien holder and homeowner.
+In the foreclosure complaint, the lien holder must explain or claim:

 - The interest the Plaintiff has in the property,